Dtech-Dbug/EJS/ProgramStruct/README.md

 #### Naming conventions

 - Use indentifiers relevant to it's purpose and avoid random variables.
-- You can use characters, numerics to name variables.
+- You can use characters, numerics to name variables but don't start a variable name with a digit.
 - You can use sepcial characters like `_` or `$` to name variables, but no other special characters.
 - You can not use reserved keywords to name variables.